-At the time of this filing, the Bank remains subject to the FDIC Consent Order.
-On May 13, 2014, the Bank reached settlements with the FDIC and the DOJ regarding disclosures and assessments of certain late fees, as well as compliance with the SCRA.
+At the time of this filing, the Bank remains subject to the FDIC Consent Order and the DOJ Consent Order.
+On May 13, 2014, the Bank reached a settlement with the DOJ regarding compliance issues with the SCRA.
+At the same time, the Bank reached a settlement with the FDIC regarding disclosures and assessments of certain late fees, as well as compliance with the SCRA.
 Under the FDIC Consent Order, the Bank agreed to pay \$3.3 million in fines and oversee the refund of up to \$30 million in late fees assessed on loans owned or originated by the Bank since its inception in November 2005.